Overview of Pell Grants, which are one of the forms of federal financial aid

 A Federal Pell Grant is a grant for undergraduates from the government that does not have to be repaid.
-Your first step in applying for a Pell Grant is completing a FAFSA at www.fafsa.ed.gov.
+Your first step in applying for a Pell Grant is completing a FAFSA at fafsa.ed.gov.
 The specific amount you’re awarded is based on a number of factors, including cost of attendance, enrollment status, and financial need.
-You must be enrolled in an eligible academic program and be making satisfactory academic progress.
+You must be enrolled in an eligible academic program and be making Satisfactory Academic Progress.

 Financial Aid for Part-Time Students

 In order to receive your full Pell Grant award, you will need to be enrolled in at least 12 credit hours each semester.
-In most cases, you will be able to receive a reduced amount if you attend part time: 75 percent for ¾ time, 50 percent for half-time, and 25 percent for less than half-time.
+In most cases, you will be able to receive a reduced amount if you attend part-time: 75 percent for ¾ time, 50 percent for half-time, and 25 percent for less than half-time.
+Students with a high EFC may not be eligible for as much Pell Grant money.

 Pell Lifetime Eligibility